QUO VADITIS

 SWIFT: CEKO CZPP

-When making the payment, state your first name and surname into the message for recipient, so that your payment can be identified.
+When making the payment, please state your first name and surname into the message for recipient, so that your payment can be identified.
 You will receive the payment receipt upon the registration at the conference.

 ACCOMMODATION